Pentecost Festival: Pinkpop Brand Analysis

 Conclusion

 Pinkpop is a successful and established brand.
 They have been around for decades and are often mentioned in the media.
-It is likely that every Dutch person has heard of Pinkpop, whether they have gone or not.
+It is likely that every Dutch person has heard of Pinkpop, whether they have attended or not.